Azrudin Valentić: Club career

 Valentić started out his playing career in Bosnian club FK Sarajevo where he won the league.
 He then went on to play for Raith Rovers in Scotland and SK Vorwärts Steyr in Austria before his career ended because of injury.

 Managerial career

 Valentić moved to Sweden in 2002 and four years later started working for Vasalunds IF as an individual coach before becoming their manager in 2009.
 In 2011, he took over as manager for Assyriska FF.

 Fremad Amager

 Valentić was appointed manager of Fremad Amager at the end of October 2018.

 On 1 July 2019, Fremad Amager announced, that Olof Mellberg had joined the club as their new manager.
 Vali was reinforced with Mellberg, who he worked with in IF Brommapojkarna.
 With the access of Mellberg, the club changed the structure of the sporting staff, with Mellberg becoming manager and Vali becoming the first team coach.
-However, only two months after Mellberg's arrival, he left the club in the favor of Helsingborg IF and Valentić was re-appointed as the manager of the club.
-He guided the club to a 4th place in the 2019–20 Danish 1st Division.
+However, only two months after Mellberg's arrival, he left the club and Valentić was re-appointed as the manager of the club.
+He guided the club to a 4th place in the 2019–20 Danish 1st Division (second tier).